octrow/Foodgram/README.md

 ```

+2. Create .env
-2. Create and fill in the .env file in the root directory
+rename .env.example to .env or fill the .env file in the root directory with:
 ```
 SECRET_KEY=django-insecure-**************************************
 DEBUG=True